 Buy an external hard drive — you can get one for less than $50, and a really big one for less than $100 — and regularly back up private images and data from your phone, laptop, iPad or other device to it.
 Then DELETE it from your main device, and store the external drive in a safe location in your home.

 *Your property tax records are PUBLIC information.
 So, sooner or later, Google Map photos of your house are likely to become visible online, and your address is likely to become public.
 Talk to a lawyer about whether your desire for privacy and security is serious enough to consider changing the title on your property (that is, transferring ownership to a trust, LLC or some other family member) in order to protect your address.
 For most people, it is not.
 But I’m not famous, and I don’t have a stalker.
-So it might be important for others — your lawyer will know, and can advice you of the tax and legal issues surrounding such a move.
+So it might be important for others — your lawyer will know, and can advise you of the tax and legal issues surrounding such a move.

 The most important point about online privacy is that if it was ever online, it’s no longer private.
 European Union residents have a “right to be forgotten” — that means they can request that Google and other search engines remove untrue or illegally obtained information, as well as “outdated” information like voided criminal conviction and the search engines are required to comply.
 American citizenss don’t have the right to be forgotten.
 Even if the information was found by a court to be libelous, stolen, or false, Google never forgets, and the information can still be found online and repeated.